aksnzhy/xlearn/doc/command_line.md

 #### Model output

 You can also specify your output file for trainned model by using `-m`.
-If you don't set this option, xlearn we dump the model to the file `small_train.txt.model`
+If you don't set this option, xlearn we dump the model to the file `small_train.txt.model` by default.

     ./xlearn_train ./small_train.txt -s 2 -v ./small_test.txt -m ./model.out

 #### Set log

-Youo can specify the path of your log path by using `-l` option.
+You can specify the path of your log path by using `-l` option.
 On default, xlearn will save the log information in `/tmp/`

 #### Learning rate

+You can set the learning rate by using `-r` option.
+On default, the learning rate is 0.2.

+    ./xlearn_train ./small_train.txt -s 2 -v ./small_test.txt -r 0.1

 #### Regular lambda

+You can set the regular lambda by using `-b` option.
+On default, this option is set to 0.0002.

+    ./xlearn_train ./small_train.txt -s 2 -v ./small_test.txt -b 0.001

 #### Number of latent factor (K)

+For fm and ffm tasks, users can set the size of latent factor.
+On default this option is set to 4.

+    ./xlearn_train ./small_train.txt -s 2 -v ./small_test.txt -k 8

 #### Model scale

 #### Number of epoch